nathanielketema/dsa-zig/README.md

 # Data Structures and Algorithms (DSA) using zig

-I'm trying to learn the zig way of implementing common data structures and algorithms in [zig](https://github.com/ziglang/zig.git).
-Any advice is much appreciated.
+This codebase contains common data structures and algorithms in [zig](https://github.com/ziglang/zig.git).
+It's tailored for beginners learning DSA or for programmers exploring the language.

 ## Setup